Payum/PayumServer/README.md

 ## Support us

+There are lots of features were done and even more lots of staff in todo list.
+If the library made your life easier cosider support me.
+You can eiether hire me to do some payment related stuff or donate.
+You can also send a mail with a feedback.
+Tell me about your expiriens with Payum.

 <a href='https://pledgie.com/campaigns/30526'><img alt='Click here to lend your support to: Your private payment processing server.
 Setup it once and rule them all and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30526.png?skin_name=chrome' border='0' ></a>

 ## License